About Color Answers Hub

 Algorithm Verification

 We didn't just guess at how these games work.
 We ported the exact client-side JavaScript from both games into our backend, preserving every hash function, every seed construction, every edge case.
 For Colordle, that means replicating the specific deterministic selection algorithm including the n-gram filtering that prevents similar color names from appearing consecutively.
 For Colorfle, it means using the exact same seedrandom library with the same seed format.
+Every computation our system performs is reproducible and verifiable — we can show you the exact steps from date to answer.

 Historical Backfill

 We didn't start tracking answers from the day we launched.
 We computed every single answer from Day 1 of both games.
 For Colordle, that's every day since March 26, 2022.
 For Colorfle, every day since April 25, 2022.
 The entire historical archive was generated by running the algorithms retroactively, which means our archive is complete and consistent — not patched together from different sources over time.
+When you look up an answer from six months ago, it was computed using the exact same algorithm as today's answer.

 Periodic Recompute

 Every so often, we re-run the entire computation from scratch.
 Why?
 Because if we ever discovered a bug in our algorithm implementation — or if one of the source data files (like Colordle's color pool or blocklist) got updated — we want to catch and fix any answers that might have been affected.
 The cron jobs that run three times daily handle new days, but a full recomputation ensures our historical data stays pristine too.
+Think of it as a comprehensive audit: even if nothing has changed, confirming that everything matches gives us (and you) confidence in the data.

 If you ever spot an answer that looks wrong — and we mean genuinely wrong, not just "I would have called that color something else" — let us know.
 We'd rather investigate a false alarm than leave a wrong answer sitting in our database.
+You can reach us through our contact page, and we typically investigate reported discrepancies within 24 hours.

 Built for Speed and Simplicity